-And so we come to understand that in the letter of James, a work so often used to bully people, to rant about 'proper' behaviour, to misplace stress on correctness, in this document is placed this little gem of true understanding of the grace, mercy, and justice to which we are called in the name of Christ.
+And so we come to understand that the letter of James, a work so often used to bully people, to rant about 'proper' behaviour, to misplace stress on correctness, by contrast contains this little gem of true understanding of the grace, mercy, and justice to which we are called in the name of Christ.
 Once again, as in all of the New Testament, we are reminded of the love of God made manifest in Christ, the grace of reconciliation offered so freely to us in Christ, and the call to us to respond to that grace and mercy through loving God in return, and loving our neighbour as we ourselves have been loved in Christ.